msiden/gold_thief/README.md

     - [x] Die if caught by miner
     - [ ] Use axe
     - [ ] Ride elevator
+    - [ ] Empty gold in truck and collect points
 - [ ] Design real levels
 - [X] Nicer granite texture
 - [ ] More textures